ben-jacobson/Remora-STM32F4xx-PIO/README.md

     - Scope out the Wiznet module INT line, can this be used for IRQ for recieving control packets?
     - Test controls to / from LinuxCNC
     - Set up config loading via TFTP and hook into the JSON config loading
 - Uart3 supported for console logging.
-Some support for others, platformIO config to be tested
+Some support for others, platformIO config to be tested.
+Also need to create some abstractions around this.
 - Stepgen, blink, digital IO, analog Ins, and PWM to be ported
 - Software PWM yet to be ported.
 - Encoder modules yet to be ported.